Golf simulators are a big investment.

 You also receive the TruTrack2 system that uses a set of optical sensors to capture critical shot data such as the launch angle, spin, distance, deviation, club face angle, club path, ball speed, and club head speed.

-What’s more, the Vista 8 Base package offers a 1-year subscription to E6 Connect so you can practice, compete against other golfers, and play multiplayer games with up to 8 friends.
+The Vista 8 Base package offers a 1-year subscription to E6 Connect so you can practice, compete against other golfers, and play multiplayer games with up to 8 friends.

 If you’re interested in even more features and add-ons, you can choose the Pro version of the Vista 8.
 It comes with a 21-inch touchscreen, Fairway mats, a level 1 TruGolf computer, and more.